 Purge the cache.
-Purging files from the CDN cache makes all edge servers immediately clear their versions of those files and request the current version from Spaces.
+Purging files from the CDN cache makes all edge servers immediately clear their versions of those files and request the current version from buckets.

 You may want to purge files to quickly correct errors, fully remove deleted content, or deploy urgent fixes.

-You can set the default edge cache TTL for the entire Space and customize the TTL for specific files.
+You can set the default edge cache TTL for the entire bucket and customize the TTL for specific files.

 The edge cache TTL for Spaces is set to 1 hour by default.
 You can change this when you first enable the CDN and modify it at any time after.

-To change a Space’s edge cache TTL from the control panel, navigate to the Space’s detail page by clicking the name of the Space.
+To change a bucket’s edge cache TTL from the control panel, navigate to the bucket’s detail page by clicking the name of the bucket.
 From there, click on the Settings tab.
 In the CDN (Content Delivery Network) section, click Edit to open the options.